Returning to Cardio without burning out

 Returning vs. Starting

 Whether you're coming back or just starting, the same principles apply—start small and build up.
 If you're returning, you'll progress faster, but everyone should avoid overuse injuries like shin splints or knee pain by managing volume properly.
 The American College of Sports Medicine recommends 75-150 minutes of moderate-to-vigorous cardio weekly.
-That’s a lot at first, so start with 3x/week for 10-15 minutes at a moderate pace (you can say a phrase but not a full story).
+That’s a lot to start, especially if you are new to running, or have just taken a break, so start with 3x/week for 10-15 minutes at a moderate pace.
 This builds endurance, minimizes fatigue, and prevents injury.
+As always, don’t be afraid to adjust this if your break from running was 6 months, and you had been running 5+ miles a week for years you could likely start higher than this.
+The most important part of this is to start at an intensity that feels almost too easy, then accumulate volume.

 How to Progress